OpenVoiceOS/community-docs/docs/dinkum.md

 No, dinkum is designed in a very incompatible way, the `mycroft` module is not always mycroft-core and the `MycroftSkill` class is not always a MycroftSkill, we have no intention of transparently loading dinkum skills in ovos-core

-We have a small proof of concept tool to convert a dinkum skill into a ovos/classic core compatible skill, see https://github.com/OpenVoiceOS/undinkumfier
+We have a small proof of concept tool to convert a dinkum skill into an ovos/classic core compatible skill, see https://github.com/OpenVoiceOS/undinkumfier

 ### Does OCP work in dinkum?